 Can You Get Unemployment Deferment for Student Loans?

-Unemployment Deferment is a program run by the US Department of Education that allows eligible federal loan borrowers—who are out of work or cannot find full-time employment—to postpone payments on existing educational debts owed to the American government.
+For instance, if you have federal student loans, one option is the Unemployment Deferment program offered by the government.
+Unemployment Deferment is a program run by the Department of Education that allows eligible federal loan borrowers who are out of work or cannot find full-time employment to postpone payments on existing educational debts.

 What is Unemployment Deferment?

-For anyone who has federal student loans, student loan deferment is a program offered by the federal government that allows eligible borrowers to put student loan payments on hold for a predetermined period.
+For anyone who has federal student loans, student loan deferment allows eligible borrowers to put student loan payments on hold for a predetermined period.

-Eligible applicants can pause payments on federal student loans for 36 consecutive months of deferment, assuming that they continue to meet all requirements.
+Those who qualify can temporarily pause putting money toward student loans for up to three years for federal loans, assuming that they continue to meet all the requirements.

-If a borrower decides to forgo interest-only payments and allow interest charges to rack up on an unsubsidized loan, that interest is added onto the total balance of the student loans, which is a process called “capitalization.”
-(Unpaid interest, however, is never capitalized on Perkins Loans).
+Currently, if a borrower decides to forgo interest-only payments and allow interest charges to rack up on an unsubsidized loan, that interest is added onto the total balance of the student loans, which is a process called “capitalization.”

 What Types of Student Loans Are Eligible for Unemployment Deferment?

-Federal student loan unemployment deferment is available to Direct Loan, FFEL Program loans, and Perkins Loan borrowers.
-Even though this is a federal program, not all federal loans may qualify.
-Here are a few examples of loans that may qualify.
+If you’re unemployed with student loans, federal student loan unemployment deferment is available for Direct Loans, FFEL Program loans, and Perkins Loans.
+Here are a few specific examples of loans that may qualify.

-Private loans from private lenders will not qualify for the federal Unemployment Deferment program.
+Private loans from private lenders are not eligible for the federal Unemployment Deferment program.
 However, some lenders may provide economic hardship programs for borrowers.

-Borrowers can contact their loan servicer for details on the hardship repayment or deferment programs they may offer.
+Borrowers can contact their loan servicer for details on any hardship repayment or deferment programs they may offer.

 Who is Eligible for Unemployment Deferment?